mpolaczyk/compute_playground/README.md

 Projects:

+- cacheBenchmark - inspired by [Gallery of Processor Cache Effects].
+Shows how cache locality, cache misses, false sharing and instruction level parallelism can affect performance.
+    - Memory access: each element vs one element - it does not matter how many neighbouring elements from the array is modified, CPU reads the whole cache line anyway
+    - Instruction parallelism: chain of dependent instructions vs two independent instructions - the latter one is faster because instructions can be pipelined
-- areaBenchmark - inspired by [Clean" Code, Horrible Performance].
+- areaBenchmark - inspired by [Clean Code, Horrible Performance].
 Shows how naive OOP approach differs in performance from other techniques.
     - Benchmarks:
         - Object oriented
         - Object oriented using PPL